Meet the chairs of your resident panels

 I feel through our work on the resident panel we're asking the right questions of Network to help improve services and living conditions for all residents

-I've been a resident for a year and saw the Network Homes advert looking for panel members, so I decided to apply as the Chair for Hertford & Outer London panel.
+I've been a resident for a year and saw the Network Homes advert looking for panel members, so I decided to apply as the chair for Hertford & Outer London Panel.

 I wanted to use my experience and knowledge to help tenants like myself, and try to improve the services we all use and need from Network Homes.
-By representing tenants, I feel through our work on the resident panel we're asking the right questions of Network to help improve services and living conditions for all residents.
+By representing tenants, I feel through our work on the Local Panel we're asking the right questions of Network to help improve services and living conditions for all residents.
 We'll also be able to help Network achieve their goals, which ultimately helps us all.
 The main focus is to improve services, communications and ideally for us to reduce the need to make complaints.
 No one wants to waste time making or dealing with complaints.

 Francis Hayden, Chair of the London Resident Panel